Grado Prestige Series SR325e Headphones

 If your amp’s connector easily fits in your phone while the case is still on – it’ll be much easier to use these that way.
 (Not to mention they’ll sound a lot better.)

-While the build quality and durability is significantly better compared to less well-built cans (like the Monoprice Monolith M1060) there is slight room for improvement.
+While the build quality and durability are significantly better compared to less well-built cans (like the Monoprice Monolith M1060) there is a slight room for improvement.
 If they don’t have the best build – are they at least comfortable?

 Comfort – Long-Lasting or Short-Lived?